j-michimani-g/j-michimani-g/README.md

 # Hi there 👋 I'm Jonatan

-I'm an astronomer originally from México 🇲🇽, currently based in Brazil 🇧🇷.
+I'm a mexican astronomer currently based in Brazil 🇧🇷.